sbhusal123/Testing-Server-Deployment/README.md

 # 5. Setting up local machine:

-- Setting up ssh based authentication by creating ssh key so that you dont need to type passwordjangod each time you pull.
+- Setting up ssh based authentication by creating ssh key so that you dont need to type password each time you pull.
 - Create a remote url to point server's git file

 ## 5.1 Setting up SSH based authentication